-If you are struggling to realize the impact social media has on your business…
+If you are struggling to realize the impact it has on your business…

-If you’ve written off social media because you haven’t seen an ROI from it…
+OR, if you’ve written off social media strategies because you haven’t seen an ROI from it…

 Then this post is for you.

-I will break down what social media can do for your business to help you make the most intelligent decision on what to do next.
+Let’s break down what Social can do for your business, to help you make the most intelligent decision on what to do next.